Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 ```
 ./mvnw package
 ```

 ### Adding some Repository code
 This should all be working successfully.
 Now that we have bootstrapped a basic Spring Boot App, let's add some Redis in there.
 * We'll start by creating a data structure in Java, so let's make a simple `Message` POJO and give it two `String` attributes: `welcomeText` and `messageText`.
 * Add an id attribute of type `String` and add the `@Id` annotation to it so Spring Data knows that this is the id column.
 * We need to tell Spring Data that this is a structure that we want to store as a Redis hash, so add the `@RedisHash` annotation to the class.
 * Next, we'll add a `MessageCrudRepository` interface that extends `CrudRepository<Message, String>`.
 Be sure to add the `@Repository` annotation so that Spring Data can autowire an implementation of this interface.
-* Add a `MessageController` class that injects the `CrudRepository` in its constructor.
-In the constructor, create a new instance of our `Message` POJO, populate the attributes and store it in the Repository by its id.
+* Add a `MessageController` class that injects the `CrudRepository` in its constructor and adds it to an instance variable called `repo`.
+In the constructor, create a new instance of your `Message` POJO, populate the attributes and store it in the Repository by its id using the `repo.save(..)` method.
 Add the `@RestController` annotation to the class.
 * Add a `hello()` method to the RestController with a `@GetMapping` annotation and the return type being our `Message` POJO and retrieve and return the value from the Repository using the `findById(..)` method.
 * Build the project and run it:
 ```
 ./mvnw package spring-boot:run
 ```
 * Navigate to http://localhost:8080 and there should be your first Java/Redis/Spring Data app up and running!

 Wooohooo!
 You are now a veteran Spring Boot/Spring Data/Redis developer!

 ### What happened under the hood?
 * Now let's take a look at what actually happened on the Redis side of things.
 Open up the Redis CLI again and check out which keys are present in Redis after running the application:
 ```
 keys *
 ```

 You will notice there are two new keys present.
 Both start with the package and class name of your `Message` class.
 Since we don't know what Spring Data created for us, let's inspect these using the `type <key>` command.
 You'll notice that one is a Set and one is a Hash.

 * Check the content of the Set by using:
 ```
 smembers <key>
 ```
 You'll see that it contains one member, the id of your stored `Message`.
 For every `Message` you add to the repository, this set will be updated.
 Likewise for removals and updates.

 * We can also check the contents of the Hash by typing:
 ```
 hgetall <key>